Culture Club: 2011

 In late 2011, George was part of a three-man Culture Club band that performed two live concerts, in Dubai and Sydney, the latter being a New Year's Eve concert, although Moss did not appear due to a back injury.
-However, the band weren't able to tour in the US, due to George being denied a visa 3 years prior.
+However, the band were unable to tour in the US, due to George being denied a visa three years prior.

 2014–present

 In 2014, the band reformed and announced a tour and a new album.
 A new picture of the four members was also posted on the band's official website, along with the list of the 11 UK concert dates.

 The band travelled to Spain for a two-week recording session.
 18 new tracks were completed for a new album produced by Youth.
 The new album, entitled Tribes, was scheduled for release in early 2015 on the band's own label Different Man Music (via Kobalt Label Services).
-At the end of that year the album had still not materialised.
+At the end of that year, the album had still not materialised.

 On 19 July 2014, the band were among the line-up for a two-hour concert in Edinburgh Castle, ahead of the opening ceremony of the Commonwealth Games in Glasgow.
 Hay did not perform with the band because he was in recovery after having knee surgery.
-The band played two songs, "Do You Really Want To Hurt Me" and "Karma Chameleon" which were shown on BBC TV.
+The band played two songs, "Do You Really Want to Hurt Me" and "Karma Chameleon" which were shown on BBC TV.

 In mid-November 2014, two days before the start of their 21-date US and UK tour, Culture Club announced they had to cancel the tour due to George suffering from a serious throat condition.
 The cancelled tour would have represented the full original line-up's first tour in 12 years.
 The North American tour was eventually rescheduled and started on 17 July 2015 in Canada.
 A television documentary, Boy George and Culture Club: Karma to Calamity, aired on BBC Four on 6 March 2015.
 The programme documented the band's reunion in 2014 and the making of their new album in Spain, up to the announcement to cancel the tour.
-Based on the popularity of 2015's mini-tour, Culture Club began a 40-city summer tour in 2016.
-The major success of this tour culminated in a DVD/CD/Blu-ray release, Live At Wembley: World Tour 2016.
+Based on the popularity of 2015's mini-tour, Culture Club embarked on a 60-city world tour in 2016.
+The major success of this tour culminated in a DVD/CD/Blu-ray release, Live at Wembley: World Tour 2016.